MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing5.md

 ![Visible slice in 3D](/images/tutorials/image_processing/2DSlice_3D.png "Visible slice in 3D")

 ### Current 2D slice as clip plane in 3D
 This slice shall now be used as a clip plane in 3D.
 In order to achieve this, you need another `SoExaminerViewer` and a `SoClipPlane`.
 Add them to your workspace and connect them as seen below.
-You can also use the same `SoLutEditor` and `SoBackground` for the 3D view.
+You can also use the same `SoLUTEditor` and `SoBackground` for the 3D view.
 Also use the same `SoGVRVolumeRenderer`, the 3D volume does not change.

 ![Example Network](/images/tutorials/image_processing/network_example5c.png "Example Network")

-Now your 3D scene shows a 3-dimenaional volume cut by a plane in the middle.
+Now your 3D scene shows a 3-dimensional volume cut by a plane in the middle.
 Once again, the clipping is not the same slice as your 2D view shows.

 ![Clip plane in 3D](/images/tutorials/image_processing/3D_ClipPlane.png "Clip plane in 3D")